wanderinganalyst/purp/infrastructure/README.md

 ## Overview

-This infrastructure-as-code (IaC) setup allows you to deploy the BecauseImStuck application to AWS, Azure, or GCP with a single command.
+This infrastructure-as-code (IaC) setup allows you to deploy the Purp application to AWS, Azure, or GCP with a single command.
 It uses:

 - **Terraform** for infrastructure provisioning
 - **Ansible** for application deployment and configuration